Rjk-Jami/Nimble-Clothing-Next.js/README.md

 # 🛍️ [Nimble Wear](https://nimble-wear.vercel.app)

 **Nimble Wear** is an e-commerce platform where users can explore and purchase stylish clothing from Nimble.
-It offers a seamless shopping experience with advanced filtering, wishlist management, and a personalized user account system.
+It offers a seamless shopping experience with advanced filtering, wishlist management, and a personalized user account systems.

 ## 🚀 Features